Port of Vancouver: Responsibility

 The Port of Vancouver is managed by the Vancouver Fraser Port Authority, formerly called Port Metro Vancouver.
 It was created with the responsibility for the stewardship of the federal port lands in and around Vancouver, British Columbia.
 It was created as a financially self-sufficient company that is accountable to the federal minister of transport and operates pursuant to the Canada Marine Act.
 The port authority and port terminals and tenants are responsible for the efficient and reliable movement of goods and passengers, integrating environmental, social and economic sustainability initiatives into all areas of port operations.

+In 1999, the local port authority took responsibility for dredging the deep-sea navigational channel in the South Arm of the Fraser River.
+Previously, dredging of the South Arm and other secondary channels was funded by the federal government and undertaken by the Canadian Coast Guard.
+As of 2014, the port authority spends CAD$15 million annually to dredge the shipping channel to a 11.5 m, although it recovers CAD$10 million of the cost by selling the dredged sand to cement manufacturers.
+Dredging occurs along the final 36 km of the deep-sea channel between Sand Heads and New Westminster.
+The annual dredging season starts in the middle of June and finishes at the end of February.

+Because of the dredging program, the Fraser River can handle vessels that are up to 294 m length overall (LOA), 38 m beam, and 11.5 m draft with tidal assistance.
+The draft limit was increased to the current maximum in 2003.
+Previously, the maximum draft was 10.7 m, which was increased from 8.7 m in 1976.
+The under keel clearance (UKC) is 1.4 m for vessels shorter than 250 m in length.
+For vessels exceeding that length, the UKC is 1.9 m.
+The maximum air draft is 53 m.

 In 2014, the Port of Vancouver was the fourth largest port by tonnage in the Americas, 29th in the world in terms of total cargo and 44th in the world by container traffic.
 The port enables the trade of approximately $240 billion in goods.
 Port activities sustain 115,300 jobs, $7 billion in wages, and $11.9 billion in GDP across Canada.